 The Company is dependent on generating cash inflows from management fees, alternative sources of finance and the realisation of investments in order to meet ongoing overheads and other expenditure, including new investments.
-Should the Company be unable to generate such cash inflows to meet obligations, that cannot be met from existing cash resources, there is an increased risk that the Company may cease to be a going concern.
+Should the Company be unable to generate such cash inflows to meet its liabilities as and when they fall due, that cannot be met from existing cash resources, there is an increased risk that the Company may cease to be a going concern.